 I was trying to get into the mindset of a business owner by thinking “How can I get to X in the shortest, most cost-effective way?”.
 Ploughing my spare time into building it wasn’t the quickest or cheapest (I value my time) way.

 Getting It Done!

-Within a few days I had deleted my old website (saving me money on hosting).
-I had setup a new website, created all the content and optimised a site which was used to host my business website.
-Moving it from a one page static website, to a fully functioning freelancer website.
-First part, DONE!
+Within a few days, I’d deleted my old website (saving me money on hosting).
+I had set up a new website.
+Created all the content and optimised the site I used to host my business website.
+Moving it from a one-page static website to a functioning freelancer website.

 So, What’s The Plan?

-Also I’m into health, fitness and diet.
-Experimenting with different workouts and training plans that I hope people will find useful.
-I follow a Primal way of living, trying to be a modern day caveman (Although I’m sure that’s an oxymoron?)
+I follow a Primal way of living, trying to be a modern-day caveman (Although I’m sure that’s an oxymoron?)